mbrubeck/agate/README.md

 ### Directory listing

 You can enable a basic directory listing for a directory by putting a file called `.directory-listing-ok` in that directory.
 This does not have an effect on sub-directories.
+This file must be UTF-8 encoded text; it may be empty.
+Any text in the file will be prepended to the directory listing.
-The directory listing will hide files and directories whose name starts with a dot (e.g. the `.directory-listing-ok` file itself or also the `.meta` configuration file).
+The directory listing will hide files and directories whose name starts with a dot (e.g. the `.directory-listing-ok` file itself, the `.meta` configuration file, or the `..` directory).

 A file called `index.gmi` will always take precedence over a directory listing.